Synthesis

 Making light work of soft matter materials design

-Advanced macromolecular design – ranging from block copolymer formation and end group transformations to surface modification – should be rapid, function under equimolar conditions and preferentially occur at ambient temperatures to allow for a maximum of simplicity as well as – importantly – bioorthogonality.
-One of our synthetic foci is thus the development of rapid ambient temperature macromolecular transformation processes, which make use of, for example, Diels-Alder chemistry.
+We use our powerful photochemical tools for advanced macromolecular design – ranging from block copolymer formation and end group transformations to surface modification in rapid reactions that function under equimolar conditions and preferentially occur at ambient temperatures to allow for a maximum of simplicity as well as – importantly – bioorthogonality.

-In combination with ring-opening polymerization (ROP) or reversible deactivation radical polymerization techniques such as atom transfer radical polymerization (ATRP) or reversible addition-fragmentation chain transfer (RAFT) polymerization, our light-induced tools provide the opportunity for the rapid design of complex macromolecular under ambient reaction conditions.
-Our light triggered ligation protocols include the NITEC (nitrile imine tetrazole ene cycloaddition) approach, photo-triggered oxime ligations, several variants of photoenol and phenacylsulfide chemistry or photochemical approaches based on phencyclones.
-Importantly, the developed toolbox of light triggered reactions finds applications in our activities in hybrid material design, most notably for spatially resolved (bio)surface design and in lithographic applications such as 3D laser lithography, i.e. Direct Laser Writing (DLW).
+In combination with ring-opening polymerization (ROP) or reversible deactivation radical polymerization techniques such as atom transfer radical polymerization (ATRP) or reversible addition-fragmentation chain transfer (RAFT) polymerization, our light-induced tools provide the opportunity for the rapid design of complex macromolecular architectures under ambient reaction conditions.
+Our light triggered ligation protocols include the NITEC (nitrile imine tetrazole ene cycloaddition) approach, photo-triggered oxime ligations, several variants of photoenol and phenacylsulfide chemistry or photochemical approaches based on chalcones or styrylquinoxalines.
+Importantly, the developed toolbox of light triggered reactions finds applications in our activities in hybrid material design, most notably for the precision folding of polymers, photoresponsive hydrogels/networks and lithographic applications such as 3D laser lithography, i.e. Direct Laser Writing (DLW) or SLA printing.

 The in-depth understanding of underlying reaction mechanisms and kinetics is a critical part of effectively modelling and predicting polymerization processes.
 Within the Soft Matter Material Laboratory, the use of PREDICI software as well as pulsed laser polymerization coupled with absolute molecular weight analysis (PLP-SEC) are combined for the simulation and experimental determination of fundamental polymerization processes, from propagation and termination rates, molecular weights, or sequence distribution to the initiation processes or efficiencies of photoinitiator systems.